kaustubh-pandey/user_details/README.md

 search query as a prefix

 The table displays the list of users and clicking on a row will show the details

+The columns can be individually sorted in descending order